CallumDennisIE/support-sync-api/README.md

 os.environ['SECRET_KEY'] = (Create a secret key to be used for the Django backend)
 ```

-- To install NPM, please run the following commands: <br>
+- To install NPM, please run the following commands:
-`cd frontend` <br>
+  `cd frontend`
   `npm install`

-### Running the development environment
+### Running the Development Snvironment

 - Open 2 terminals in the development environment.
-- In the first terminal, to start the backend, run the following: <br>
+- In the first terminal, to start the backend, run the following:
   `python manage.py runserver`
-- After the above command has completed, in the second terminal, run the following commands, to start the frontend: <br>
+- After the above command has completed, in the second terminal, run the following commands, to start the frontend:
-  `cd frontend` <br>
+  `cd frontend`
   `npm start`

+### Compiling Static Files for Deployment

+- Before the project can be deployed, the relevant static files must be collected, after a change to the code is made.
+Both Django and NPM need to have their relevant static files collected.
+- To collect the Django static files run:
+  `python3 manage.py collectstatic`
+- To collect the static files for the frontend, run the following:
+  `cd frontend`
+  `npm run build && rm -rf ../staticfiles/build && mv build ../staticfiles/.`